David Thibodeau: Impact on the aftermath

 Almost immediately after the fire destroyed the Mt.
 Carmel compound, Thibodeau was active in voicing his perspective on the siege.
-In 1995, Congressional hearings were held that turned partisan over the issue of the Republican-led investigation's association with the National Rifle Association.
-Thibodeau, who in the New York Times was described as a Republican witness, argued that the ATF could have served Koresh's arrest warrant without the use of a raid since Koresh regularly jogged outside the compound.
+In 1995, congressional hearings were held that turned partisan over the issue of the Republican-led investigation's association with the National Rifle Association of America.
+Thibodeau, who in The New York Times was described as a Republican witness, argued that the ATF could have served Koresh's arrest warrant without the use of a raid since Koresh regularly jogged outside the compound.

 Thibodeau was held as a material witness against other Davidians charged with various crimes in relation to the Waco siege.

+Life after 1993

+He (re-)married in 1997 and has at least one daughter.

+In 1999, he co-authored a memoir called A Place Called Waco: A Survivor's Story with Leon Whiteson, a Zimbabwe-born novelist, critic, and architect.
+Thibodeau runs a website called "Waco Survivors," in which he archives media related to the Waco siege.

+In 2018, the miniseries Waco aired featuring Rory Culkin playing David Thibodeau and Thibodeau himself in a cameo role as an unnamed character.

+Thibodeau is a drummer for the band The Blast Addicts, and he resided in Texas as of 2020.
+He played drums for other bands after the Waco siege as well, including Grooviest Maximus.

+In 2023, the television miniseries Waco: American Apocalypse was released, in which Thibodeau was interviewed for his perspective and stance on the ATF involvement from the viewpoint of the survivors within Mt.
+Carmel.